brshallo/r4ds_solutions/docs/14-strings.md

     ```

 1.  *What does `str_trim()` do?
 What's the opposite of `str_trim()`?*
-    Removes whitespace from beginning and end of character, side = specifies which side
+    Removes whitespace from beginning and end of character, `side` argument specifies which side

     ```r
     str_trim("   so much white space   ", side = "right") # (default is 'both')